alanjones2/Alan-Jones-article-code/riskviz/draft.md

     data['Sufferer by Chance'] = [chance]
     data['Bacon Eater'] = [bacon]

-The code mentions bacon to represent processed meat.

-First I'm going to draw some bar charts to see if that better represnts the risk of eating bacon.
-I'll use the plotting features of Pandas to do this.
+First we'll draw some bar charts to see if that better represnts the risk of eating bacon.
+We'll use the plotting features of Pandas to do this.

 The following bar chart puts the additional risk into better perspective than the raw data.
 The _Bacon Eater_ column is tiny compared to the overall population.

     data.plot.bar(figsize=(8,5))